Phase-dependent fluctuations in intermittent resonance fluorescence

-For $\phi=0$ the spectrum is only a single, positive (no squeezing) Lorentzian, just as for the 2LA, now of width $\gamma_+$.
-The positive, narrow extra peak appears only for $\phi=\pi/2$ [last term of Eq. (\ref{eq:SqSpec_hpi})].
-Spectra of this quadrature are shown in Fig. \ref{fig:SqueezSpec} for several field strengths.
-For weak to moderate driving field there is squeezing except for a narrow band around the central frequency due to the extra peak.
-Rice and Carmichael \cite{RiCa88} found that the weak field spectrum ($Y^2 \ll 1$) has a line width smaller than $\gamma/2$ due to the negative value of the Lorentzians with $\lambda_{\pm}$, resulting in a squared Lorentzian \cite{Mollow69}.
-In the 3LA the sharp peak destroys the subnatural line width, but squeezing sidebands remain.
+For $\phi=0$ the spectrum is only a single, positive (no squeezing) Lorentzian, just like for the 2LA, now with a width of $\gamma_+/2$.
+For $\phi=\pi/2$ the spectrum is more interesting, as shown in Fig. \ref{fig:SqueezSpec} for several field strengths.
+For instance, it has a sharp peak [last term in Eq. (\ref{eq:SqSpec_hpi})], with its maximum near $\Omega \approx 0.9 \gamma$.
+From weak to little more than saturating fields the first two terms of Eq. (\ref{eq:SqSpec_hpi}) (with factors $C_{\pm} |\lambda_{\pm}|$) add to form a single negative peak, indicating squeezing.
+Rice and Carmichael \cite{RiCa88} found that the weak-field spectrum ($Y^2 \ll 1$) in the 2LA has a line-width smaller than $\gamma/2$ due to the negative value of the Lorentzians with amplitudes $C_{\pm} |\lambda_{\pm}|$ in Eq. (\ref{eq:3LAincSpec}), resulting in a squared Lorentzian \cite{Mollow69}.
+In the 3LA there is less squeezing and the sharp peak splits the squeezing peak.
 For strong fields, the spectrum consists of the sidebands of the Mollow triplet plus the extra peak.

 An additional manifestation of shelving is the shrinking of the sidebands of the quadrature spectra compared to those of the 2LA.
-This is because the state $| a \rangle$ takes an important fraction of the steady state population (actually $\alpha_{aa} = q \alpha_{ee}$) for increasing Rabi frequency.
+This is because state $| a \rangle$ takes up an important fraction of the steady-state population (actually, $\alpha_{aa} = q \alpha_{ee}$) for increasing Rabi frequency.

 To further illustrate the difference among the spectra of quadratures, we plot in Fig. \ref{fig:Specs1-2} the spectra of the correlations $\langle \Delta \sigma_+(0) \Delta \sigma_{\mp}(\tau) \rangle_{st}$.
 For $S_{0}(\omega)$ the integrals are added, while for $S_{\pi/2}(\omega)$ they are subtracted.
-Thus, the sharp peak resides only in the latter.
+Thus, the sharp peak appears only in the latter.
 The addition or subtraction cancels spectral components.
 The spectrum (\ref{eq:SincDef}) contains only one of the integrals.

-\subsection{Variances and Integrated Spectra}
+\subsection{Variances and integrated spectra}

 An alternative approach to squeezing is the study of the variance or noise in a quadrature,

 or, equivalently, the integrated spectrum, related as $\int_{-\infty}^{\infty} S_{\phi}(\omega) d \omega =4\pi \gamma_+ \eta V_{\phi}$.
 A negative variance is a signature of squeezing in a quadrature.
 We have